 - 400Gb NICs: QSFP-DD connectors

-iXsystems also recommends using optical fiber for any of the aforementioned transceiver form factors when using Fibre Channel.
-Direct Attached Copper (DAC) cables could create interoperability issues between the NIC, cable and switch.
+iXsystems also recommends using optical fiber for any of the transceiver form factors mentioned when using fiber channel.
+Direct attached copper (DAC) cables could create interoperability issues between the NIC, cable, and switch.

 Finally, the ultimate TrueNAS hardware question is whether to use actual hardware at all or go with a virtualization solution.
-TrueNAS developers virtualize TrueNAS every day as part of their work, and cloud services are obviously popular among users of all sizes.
-The fact remains, however, that OpenZFS at the heart of TrueNAS has been designed from day one to work directly with physical storage devices, fully aware of their strengths and compensating for their weaknesses.
-Also, at the heart of TrueNAS is FreeBSD, which offers exemplary hardware performance and health reporting.
+TrueNAS developers virtualize TrueNAS every day as part of their work, and cloud services are popular among users of all sizes.
+The design of TrueNAS has OpenZFS at its heart.
+The design, from day one to works with physical storage devices.
+It is completely aware of their strengths and compensates for their weaknesses.
 When the need arises to virtualize TrueNAS:

-- Pass hardware disks or the entire storage controller to the FreeNAS VM if possible (requires VT-d/AMD-Vi support)
+- Pass hardware disks or the entire storage controller to the TrueNAS VM if possible (requires VT-d/AMD-Vi support).

-- Use a minimum of three vdevs to provide adequate metadata redundancy, even with a striped pool
+- Use a least three vdevs to provide adequate metadata redundancy, even with a striped pool.

-- Remember to provide one or more 8GB or larger boot devices
+- Provide one or more 8GB or larger boot devices.

-- Provide the FreeNAS VM with adequate RAM, as per its usual requirements
+- Provide the TrueNAS VM with adequate RAM, as per its usual requirements.

-- Be prepared that the “guest tools” in FreeBSD may lack features found in other guest operating systems
+- Understand that the guest tools in FreeBSD might lack features found in other guest operating systems.